Physical Description, Unpacking and Servicing

 Gel Electrophoresis box is plugged into the Bento Lab

 Bento Lab comes with an external gel electrophoresis container with two rubber dams to create buffer zones during casting, a 9 well comb and a 12 well comb.
 The current for gel electrophoresis is run through the lid which connects to the Bento Lab gel electrophoresis power supply.
 The lid also doubles as an orange filter for the blue light transilluminator.
+See how to assembly the gel imaging hood here.

 Unpacking and Inspection

 Carefully unpack the unit and ensure Bento Lab, including tube rack and gel box, and power supply are present.
-If the equipment appears damaged in any way, contact us at hello@bento.bio.
+If the equipment appears damaged in any way, contact us at [email protected].

 Please retain packaging to return equipment for servicing.